ibm-cloud-docs/Cloudant/faqs/resource-groups-faq.md

 {: faq}
 {: support}

-Since 16 July 2018, new {{site.data.keyword.cloudantfull}} resource instances are provisioned into resource groups, rather than Cloud Foundry spaces.
+You can migrate {{site.data.keyword.cloudantfull}} resource instances into resource groups.
 {: shortdesc}

+Since 16 July 2018, new {{site.data.keyword.cloudant_short_notm}} resource instances are provisioned into resource groups, rather than Cloud Foundry spaces.
+{: note}

 ## How do I migrate an existing {{site.data.keyword.cloudant_short_notm}} instance to a resource group?
 {: #faq-migrate-an-existing-instance-to-a-resource-group}